achliopa/udemy_HyperledgerFabric/readme.md

 * For ubuntu follow the [link](https://hyperledger.github.io/composer/latest/installing/installing-prereqs.html#ubuntu)
 * we need node v8.x
 * we need git v2.9 or higher
-* we need python 2.7.x and add Python to PATH
+* we need python 2.7.x and add Python to PATH (we have conda python v3.6.4 so use `conda search python` to see all available versions and `conda install python=2.7.16`)
 * we need yeoman using node `npm install -g yo`
 * we install composer cli `npm install -g composer cli` and verify with `composer -v`
 * some packages might fail to install